 Rising caseloads and the need to plan for future growth in an improving economy are two key reasons many law firms are adding positions.
 Corporate legal departments, meanwhile, are expanding the number of law jobs in their organizations so they can handle more matters in-house and keep outside counsel costs down.

 Fast-growing practice areas also have many law firms and companies working to fill more law jobs.
-Following are some of the hottest practice areas, along with related roles, that will have legal organizations searching for specialized legal talent throughout 2016:
+Following are some of the hottest practice areas, along with related roles, that will have legal organizations searching for specialized legal talent throughout year to come:

 Thirty-three percent of U.S. attorneys polled for a recent Robert Half Legal survey said litigation is the practice area that will offer the greatest number of job opportunities at their law firm or company in the next two years.
 Among the law jobs in highest demand is litigation support/eDiscovery director.
 Candidates for this position with more than 10 years of experience will likely see one of the most significant increases in average base compensation in 2016: 5.7 percent.
 This means they can anticipate earning base compensation between $101,000 and $130,500.